 Each method for receiving working capital outside what is currently available in the business comes with advantages and drawbacks of which business owners should be aware.
 It is always important to look at the costs, terms, and collateral needs for a working capital financing solution before signing on the dotted line.

 As an online small business lender, Kabbage focuses on providing quick funding companies in need of short-term working capital for daily operations.
-With Kabbage, small businesses may apply for a loan amount between $2,000 and $250,000, with interest rates ranging from 24% to 99%.
+With Kabbage, small businesses may apply for a loan amount between $2,000 and $250,000.
+Loan terms go up to 18 months.

 How Do You Apply for Working Capital Loans?

 The application process for securing a working capital loan is not much different from any other small business financing application.
 Businesses need to provide the following information in order to show the lender they are a good fit for borrowing short-term funding:

 - The small business EIN or tax identification number

 - Recent bank account statements for the business

 - Recent personal and business federal tax returns